Stock Markets Diverge Before More Key Earnings - UrduPoint

 A larger-than-expected rise in US wholesale prices, according to data on Friday, dealt a blow to hopes of an early interest-rate cut by the Fed.

-Elsewhere Monday, oil prices dropped as weak demand growth expectations offset tensions in the crude-rich Middle East.
+Elsewhere Monday, oil prices rose as tensions in the crude-rich Middle East ratcheted higher with a US-owned cargo ship coming under attack twice off southern Yemen.

 Tokyo - Nikkei 225: FLAT at 38,470.38 (close)